armcknight/colloquial-swift/README.md

 		- import statements, non-apple... do the utilities stand on their own?
 		- cocoapods/carthage/spm support and usage
 		- usage of git submodules
-	- sentiment analysis etc
-		- on readmes, markdowns, declarations, comments
 - testing
 	- number of test functions

+- text analysis
+	- types of analysis
+		- sentiment
+		- readability
+		- time to read
+	- on components
+		- github description
+		- readmes
+		- comments
+		- by declaration type

-- metrics and normalization
+- metrics
 	- encode conformance/violation of api guidelines

-	- remove and see how more similar different libraries become
+- segment per github search

 ### Results